-At the Undergraduate level, Edward Baring teaches the history of modern Europe, with an emphasis on France and the Europe wide events of the 1960s.
+At the undergraduate level, Edward Baring teaches the history of modern Europe.
 He offers courses for graduates in Modern European Intellectual History, following developments in philosophy, the humanities, and the social sciences as well as examining the intellectuals who contributed to academic discussion from the Enlightenment to the present.

 Frances Bernstein is associate professor of history at Drew University in Madison, New Jersey.
 She received her doctorate in Russian history from Columbia University in 1998.
 She teaches courses in Russian and European history, with a special focus on the history of sexuality, history of disease, history of medicine and the body.
 In 2007 she published The Dictatorship of Sex: Lifestyle Advice for the Soviet Masses (DeKalb: Northern Illinois University Press, 2007).
 She is currently editing a collected volume on the history of Soviet medicine, which will include her article “‘Behind the Closed Door’: The Politics of Doctor-Patient Confidentiality in Early Soviet Medicine.”
 Her current research focuses on the culture and politics of disability in the Soviet context.
 Projects include: Empire of Broken Men: Disability and Medicine at the End of World War Two; “The 1937 Trial of the Deaf-Mutes: Purging Disability During the Great Terror”; and “All the Ward’s a Stage: Disabled Veterans and their Doctors in World War Two Health Plays.”